-TPM Sensor Identification Codes
+TPMS Sensor Identification Codes

 Each TPMS sensor has a unique identification code.
 Any time you replace one or more of the TPMS sensors or rotate your vehicle's tires, the identification codes will need to be matched to the new tire/wheel position.
-The sensors are matched, to the tire/wheel positions, in the following order: driver's side front tire, passenger's side front tire, passenger's side rear tire, and driver's side rear tire using a TPMS diagnostic tool.
+The sensors are matched to the tire/wheel positions in the following order: driver side front tire, passenger side front tire, passenger side rear tire, and driver side rear tire using a TPMS diagnostic tool.
 See your GM dealer for service.

 The TPMS sensors may also be matched to each tire/wheel position by increasing or decreasing the tire's air pressure.
+When increasing the tire's pressure, do not exceed the maximum inflation pressure indicated on the tire's sidewall.
 If using this method to match TPMS sensors, the complete procedure outlined below must be performed within 15 minutes of the vehicle being stationary.

 You will have one minute to match the first tire/wheel position, and five minutes overall, to match all four tire/wheel positions.
-If it takes longer than one minute, to match the first tire and wheel, or more than five minutes to match all four tire/wheel positions the matching process stops and you will need to start over.
+If it takes longer than one minute to match the first tire and wheel, or more than five minutes to match all four tire/wheel positions, the matching process stops and you will need to start over.